RibbonCommunications/webrtc-distant-js/step-by-step/connections.md

 ## Messages

-The messages used by the 2 parts of the application are application defined.
-Meaning it's up to the user of Distant to define the format of the message.
+The messages used by the 2 parts of the application are application defined, meaning it's up to the user of Distant to define the format of the message.

 We suggest using a standard encoding such as JSON and a standard structure for your messages such as [Flux Standard Actions](https://github.com/redux-utilities/flux-standard-action)